Gaggo00/1883922_Ndannamo/Documentazione/Student_doc.md

 <img src="images/Ndannamo-Architecture.png" alt="System architecture" width="100%"/>

 Our system is organized as shown in the picture: there are 8 Docker containers, orchestrated by Docker Compose.
 One container runs the frontend, 4 containers run different microservices of the backend, and 3 containers run the PostgreSQL Docker image and together they constitute the database of our application.

-The frontend also connects to some external services: Locationiq, OpenStreetMap and MeteoMatics.
+The frontend also connects to some external services: LocationIQ, OpenStreetMap and MeteoMatics.
 The containers are organized by Docker Compose in four different networks: spring_net, frontend_net, chat_net and cities_net, ensuring separation between containers that aren't meant to exchange data.

 [da rimuovere, template: https://drive.google.com/file/d/1stCQoen6ojT3hBexAkyp0Ja8H6XzOuFn/view ]